 In March 2018, Apple promised to further transform healthcare by introducing the Apple Health Records beta app in one of its iOS updates.
 This update allows users to download their EMRs onto their iPhones.
 While Apple hopes to make medical care even more efficient and give users more control over their health, this update comes with risks that are hard to ignore.

-Apple’s Health Records app raises concerns primarily related to user privacy.
-The app can potentially store information about patients’ health conditions, allergies, test results, immunizations, medications, and vitals.
+The app can store information about patients’ health conditions, allergies, test results, immunizations, medications, and vitals.
 It goes without saying that this information is extremely sensitive.

-Apple has claimed that this information will be encrypted, like everything else on an iPhone, and that it will not pass through Apple’s servers.
-Yet despite Apple’s efforts to secure this information, the extent to which Apple can truly guarantee its privacy is questionable.
+Apple has claimed that health information will be encrypted and that it will not pass through Apple’s servers.
+Yet, despite Apple’s efforts to secure this information, the extent to which Apple can truly guarantee its privacy is questionable.
 This is highlighted by the 2014 iCloud celebrity hack.
-Although this hack involved phishing and the targeting of specific individuals, it still casts doubt on the claim that Apple can ensure data is fully protected.
+Although this hack involved phishing and targeting specific individuals, it still casts doubt on the claim that Apple can ensure data is fully protected.

 Advancing technology can provide unimaginable benefits for the healthcare industry and its patients, but it also comes with unpredictable risks.
 When documents as sensitive as medical records are involved, it is probably best to proceed with caution.